Analysis | Trailing in the polls, Trump inexplicably doubles down on his least popular arguments

 In tweets Tuesday afternoon, though, Trump rejected the idea.

-“Nancy Pelosi is asking for $2.4 Trillion Dollars to bailout poorly run, high crime, Democrat States, money that is in no way related to COVID-19,” Trump said.
+“Nancy Pelosi is asking for $2.4 Trillion Dollars to bailout poorly run, high crime, Democrat States, money that is in no way related to COVID-19,” Trump wrote.
 “We made a very generous offer of $1.6 Trillion Dollars and, as usual, she is not negotiating in good faith.
 I am rejecting their request, and looking to the future of our Country.”

 Instead, he continued, he would ensure that a stimulus bill passed after he won.
 In the meantime, he told the Republican-led Senate to focus not on addressing the slow economy but on Trump’s nominee for the Supreme Court.